About PW2PA Alliance

-The Port Wakefield to Port Augusta Alliance (PW2PA), a consortium of CPB Contractors, Aurecon and GHD, in alliance with the Department for Infrastructure and Transport, will deliver the Joy Baluch AM Bridge Duplication in Port Augusta; the Port Wakefield Overpass and Highway Duplication; and the Augusta Highway Duplication Planning Study, between Port Augusta and Port Wakefield.
+The Port Wakefield to Port Augusta (PW2PA) Alliance, a consortium of CPB Contractors, Aurecon and GHD, in alliance with the Department for Infrastructure and Transport, has been delivering the Joy Baluch AM Bridge Duplication in Port Augusta, the Port Wakefield Overpass and Highway Duplication in Port Wakefield, the Augusta Highway Duplication between Port Wakefield and Lochiel, and a number of other key regional initiatives.

-- Improving freight productivity and connections with regional communities.
+- Improving freight productivity and connections with regional communities, and

 - Boosting local amenity and regional skills in the civil construction industry.